makersacademy/rps-challenge/README.md

 - Borrowed the css from the [Birthday Greeter App](https://github.com/hturnbull93/birthday-greeter-app) I made.

-- Swapped results page ':'s for "chose", which is friendlier.
+- Swapped results page ':'s for "chose", which is friendlier (tweaked tests that included that text).

--
+- Styled it all up, added FontAwesome icons